xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read Button States - No Buttons pressed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To see if a button was pressed (and released) since last read, send a 'Read Discrete Input' command.
-Change the main window settings to below mentioned values.
+Change the main window settings to below mentioned values and click on ``SEND``.
 This prepares a `Read Discrete Input` command to be issued to the Modbus slave to Read input registers at addresses 0 through 1.
 In this demo, it reads button (SW1 & SW2) status on the XA-SK-GPIO sliceCARD.
 Address 0 is SW1 and Address 1 is SW2.

    +---------------+------------+---------------------+--------------+
    | Heading       | Value      | Heading             | Value        |